RyanJKS/data-analytics-power-bi-report/README.md

 ## Data Modeling and Star Schema

 ### Introduction to Date Table and Time Intelligence

-In our dataset, the absence of a dedicated Date table limits our ability to leverage Power BI's time intelligence capabilities fully.
+In our dataset, the absence of a dedicated Date table limits our ability to use Power BI's time intelligence capabilities fully.
 A continuous Date table, spanning the entire timeframe of our data, is crucial for enabling these functions.
 The Date table is fundamental for time-based analysis, allowing us to perform operations like year-over-year comparisons, calculating running totals, and more.

 #### Creating a Continuous Date Table
 To address this, we've implemented a continuous Date table using DAX, covering from the earliest `Order Date` to the latest `Shipping Date`.
 This enables a broad range of time intelligence functions in Power BI.